-For Veterinary Technician Week 2018, we’re not just celebrating our wonderful vet techs – we’re introducing them to you!
+For Veterinary Technician Week 2019, we’re not just celebrating our wonderful vet techs – we’re introducing them to you!
 Vet techs assist veterinarians in every aspect of animal health care, and they care deeply about our animals – often in very practical ways.
-We couldn’t do without them.
-(Meet our other vet tech, Lauren.)
+We couldn’t care for animals without them.

-Julie Lemon, full-time vet tech at Point Defiance Zoo & Aquarium
+Meet Julie Lemon, full-time vet tech at Point Defiance Zoo & Aquarium.

 How many years have you worked at PDZA?

-Julie: I graduated in 1997 from the veterinary technician program at the State University of New York, Delhi.
+I graduated in 1997 from the veterinary technician program at the State University of New York, Delhi.
 After interning at Cincinnati Zoo and Indianapolis Zoo I worked at Lincoln Park Zoo, and began at Point Defiance in 2001.
-So – 17 years here!
+So – 18 years here!

 Why did you decide to be a vet tech?